Artocarpus integer: Conditions

 Cempedak trees are normally planted in non-eroded and well-drained soils, although they can tolerate temporary flooding.
-Cempedak can be grown from sealevel to 1200 m altitude at temperatures between 13-47 C and with annual rainfall of 1250–2500 mm.
+They can be grown from sea level to 1200 m altitude at temperatures between 13-47 C and with annual rainfall of 1250–2500 mm.

 Propagation

-In Malaysia, cempedak is usually cultivated with other fruit trees in mixed orchard systems of small farmers and occasionally in large fruit plantations.
+In the Malay Archipelago, cempedak is usually cultivated with other fruit trees in mixed orchard systems of small farmers and occasionally in large fruit plantations.
 The trees are normally propagated by bud-grafting to maintain desired genetic traits.
 Plants are also propagated by seed, but the seeds spoil quickly after removal from the fruit, so they must be planted immediately after cleaning.

 Flowering and fruit

 Trees begin to bear fruit at 3–6 years for trees planted by seed and at 2–4 years for clonal trees.
-Blossoms are common from February to April and then again in August to October in southern Malaysia, as opposed to in western Java, where Cempedak tend to flower in July and August.
+Blossoms are common from February to April and then again in August to October in southern Malaysia, as opposed to in western Java, where cempedak tend to flower in July and August.
 From flowering to ripening fruit takes about 2–4 months.

 Harvest

-Timing of harvest is critical in assuring fruit quality.
-One of the most reliable ways to determine maturity of cempedak is to tap the fruit and listen for a dull hollow sound.
-Skin color can also be an indicator of maturity, as ripened skins turn from green to more yellow.
-The development of a characteristic odor similar to that of durian can also mark maturity of the fruit, in addition to the spines of the fruits skin becoming flattened.
+The timing of harvest is critical in assuring fruit quality.
+One of the most reliable ways to determine the maturity of cempedak is to tap the fruit and listen for a dull hollow sound.
+Skin color can also be an indicator of maturity, as ripened skins turn from green to a yellower color.
+The development of a characteristic odor similar to that of durian can also mark maturity of the fruit, in addition to the spines of the fruits' skin becoming flattened.
 Fruit are harvested ideally before falling to avoid damage, loss of shelf life and premature ripening.
 The harvested fruit produces a latex exudate, and is left to drain in the field before being moved from the orchard.
 The fruit has a short shelf life of 2–3 days.